aditya9729/2020-msia423-gudal-gamexplorer/README.md

 ├── config                            <- Directory for configuration files │   ├── local/                        <- Directory for keeping environment variables and other local configurations that *do not sync** to Github
 │   ├── logging/                      <- Configuration of python loggers
-│   ├── config.py                     <- Configuration of file paths, decision variables,file names.
+│   ├── config.py                     <- Configuration of file paths, decision variables,file names, flask configurations
-|   ├── config.env                    <- Configuration of Secret Keys
-│   ├── flaskconfig.py                <- Configurations for Flask API
+│   ├── config.yaml	              <- Some file paths, URL endpoint, S3 bucket name,model hyperparameters, and columns used and dropped
 |
 ├── data                              <- Folder that contains data used or generated.
-Only the external/,sample/,clean/ subdirectories are tracked by git.
+Only the external/,sample/ and customers.db subdirectories are tracked by git.
-|   ├── clean/                         <- Cleaned data files, will be synced with git
 │   ├── external/                     <- External data sources, usually reference data,  will be synced with git │   ├── sample/                       <- Sample data used for code development and testing, will be synced with git
-|
+|   ├── customers.db		      <- Local SQL database
 ├── deliverables/                     <- Any white papers, presentations, final work products that are presented or delivered to a stakeholder
 │
 ├── docs/                             <- Sphinx documentation based on Python docstrings.
 Optional for this project.
 │
 ├── figures/                          <- Generated graphics and figures to be used in reporting, documentation, etc │
-├── models/                           <- Trained model objects (TMOs), model predictions, and/or model summaries │
+├── models/                           <- Trained model objects (joblib filetype), model predictions, and/or model summaries │
 ├── notebooks/
 │   ├── archive/                      <- Develop notebooks no longer being used.
 │   ├── deliver/                      <- Notebooks shared with others / in final state
 │   ├── develop/                      <- Current notebooks being used in development.
-│   ├── template.ipynb                <- Template notebook for analysis with useful imports, helper functions, and SQLAlchemy setup.
 │
 ├── reference/                        <- Any reference material relevant to the project │